-Students will typically have daily academic events -- Monday through Friday of each week.
-The normal class day begins as early as 0800 and could last as late as 1530.
-Student's academic schedules will vary depending on their elective.
-Core courses are Mondays, Tuesdays, Thursdays, and Fridays between 0830 and 1130.
-U.S. Student practicum courses are Mondays at 1330.
+Students will typically have daily academic events Monday through Friday of each week.
+The normal class day begins as early as 0800 and can last until 1530.
+Academic-related off-campus events (e.g., staff rides, in-town SME visits) can occur outside this schedule as well.
+Student academic schedules will also vary depending on their elective.
+Core courses occur on Mondays, Tuesdays, Thursdays, and Fridays, typically between 0830 and 1130.
+The Context Course (6150) and GSRP Course occur on Mondays at 1330.
 Electives are held on Tuesday and Wednesday afternoons in two-hour blocks; start time is 1330.
+Electives do not meet during Thanksgiving week.
+In the event an elective must be made-up (e.g., unanticipated weather event), make-ups may occur on Thursdays.
+This requires approval by the Associate Dean of Academics.
 American Studies electives for IFs are on Wednesday afternoons.

 Academic lectures are often scheduled on Wednesday mornings.
-Lectures may part of the President's Lecture Series (PLS), or Kennan Lecture Series (KLS), etc. In addition, there will be times when a guest lecturer or other special event will be scheduled outside of the normal class hours.
+Lectures are usually part of either the NDU President's Lecture Series (PLS), or NWC's Kennan Lecture Series (KLS).
+In addition, there will be times when a guest lecturer or other special event will be scheduled outside of normal class hours.
 For this reason, students must consult the NWC Roosevelt Hall (RH) Master Calendar on Outlook frequently for up-to-date information.
-Additionally, your student leadership will update you via NWC School Share on MS Teams.
+Additionally, student leadership will provide updates via NWC School Share on MS Teams.